Biome

 UI/UX Design Lead

 Data is essential to the conservation of the world's forests.
-Biome is a modern app for tree inventories.
-The tedious task of measuring trees is often done by scientists and field technicians to collect essential data for managing forest projects and estimating biomass and carbon sequestration.
+This tedious task of measuring trees is often done by scientists and field technicians to manage forest projects and estimate biomass and carbon sequestration.

-Biome uses machine learning and AR to greatly innovate the user experience.
+Biome is a modern app for tree inventories, using AR and ML to deliver that extra 'wow'.
 Our initial field test showed that using the app is 5-10x faster than conventional methods.

 Earthshot Labs was awarded an NSF SBIR grant for this work.